sumcash-project/electrumx-sumc/INSTALL.md

 git clone https://github.com/bauerj/electrumx-installer.git
 ```

 Navigate into the directory were you cloned the script:

 ```
 cd electrumx-installer
 ```

 ## Step 2 - Run the script
-Now run the script to install ElectrumX with Sumcoin:
+Now run the script to install ElectrumX with Sumcash:

 ```
-sudo bash ./install.sh --electrumx-git-url https://github.com/sumcoinlabs/electrumx-sum.git
+sudo bash ./install.sh --electrumx-git-url https://github.com/sumcash-project/electrumx-sumc.git
 ```

 * Let the script install all required dependencies and install ElectrumX (this takes about 2-5 minutes).